Version control, metadata search, and navigation

 When the account is created, you're directed to your account main page where you're prompted to create your first project.

 If you already have a Azure DevOps account, go to your account using Internet Explorer.
 This topic uses .visualstudio.com as the example URL for illustration purposes.

 Under Recent projects & teams, click New to create a new project.

 In the Project name field, enter Fleet Management, enter a Description, and then click Create project.

 Create the recommended folder structure in your team project

-If you have migrated your code from a previous version using the Lifecycle Services (LCS) automated code upgrade tool, the following folder structure is automatically created in your Visual Studio Team Services team project.
+If you have migrated your code from a previous version using the Lifecycle Services (LCS) automated code upgrade tool, the following folder structure is automatically created in your Azure DevOps team project.

 The Metadata folder contains your source XML files organized by packages and models and the Projects folder contains Visual Studio projects.
 If you are not migrating code and are starting from scratch, create a similar folder structure on the server in your team project before you start development.